Create Resume for Federal Job: The Best Writing Guide

 - Info about education.
 Write down the college/university name, the city where it’s located, the acquired major, the number of hours completed or the year of degrees held, as well as place the date when you received your diploma or GED if necessary.
 If you’re a veteran, remember to include DD Form 2586 document – it keeps the information about your training and education.

 - Job experience.
-A well-done federal resume has to clearly present your past job descriptions, followed with volunteering experiences along with other achievements and accomplishments related to your social activity, etc. Start with your current position and then in reserve chronological order describe the other positions you have held in the past.
+A well-done federal resume has to clearly present your past job descriptions, followed by volunteering experiences along with other achievements and accomplishments related to your social activity, etc. Start with your current position and then in reserve chronological order describe the other positions you have held in the past.
 Include prior employer’s name and contact information along with major accomplishments, the number of worked hours per week, and the amount of a salary/wage earned.
 Include the information about your current supervisor and whether the company’s recruiters may contact him.
 An essential step is making descriptions of any relevant job-related skills and completed training courses.
 Try to include all types of skills in the application specifically self-management, functional, and technical ones.

 - Any job-related certificates, licenses, awards, or other special credible achievements worth mentioning when applying for the particular position.